Behind the Harbour Blanket

 Our online shop is live!
 Hooray.
-Its taken us a while to produce a collection of products that we're proud of, and feel reflects AMMAs simple aesthetic.
-To celebrate this occasion, (we've learnt to celebrate the small things here at AMMA) - we are going to take a look into the process of producing some of our products, and the thought behind them.
+Its taken us a while to produce a collection of products that we're proud of, and that we feel reflects AMMA’s simple aesthetic.
+To celebrate this occasion, (we've learnt to celebrate the small things here at AMMA) - this journal entry is going to take a look into the process of producing some of our products, and the thought behind them.

 The Harbour Blanket is then made up of a patchwork of AMMA colours.
 The beauty behind this blanket is that nothing goes to waste.
 Natural dyeing takes time and a lot of care, so to discard quality pieces of fabric dyed with donated produce isn't an option.

 After a lot of deliberation about where each piece of coloured cloth should be placed, our mother maker star seamstress Priya then stitched it.

 The harbour blanket is then lovingly embroidered using naturally dyed cotton yarn to give it a beautiful texture.
 This takes many hours and aching hands, but we think the finished effect is worth it, & it gives us the opportunity to employ more mothers and hand out more salaries which is what we are all about.